Junior Red Raider defender tabbed to NSCAA All-America Third Team

 Tech's rise was recognized like never before, however, as four players were honored to an All-Big 12 postseason team, led by Taylor Lytle, who became only the school's second player all-time to be named to the first team after a strong sophomore campaign where she broke the school's single-game and single-season assist records.
 Freshmen Dawn Ward, Tiffini Smith and Morgan Johnson were also named to the all-newcomer, which gave Tech more freshmen honored than any other Big 12 program.
 With their success on the field, Lytle and Smith were selected to respective U.S. National Teams following the season as Lytle joined the Under-23 squad and Smith traveled to California and Spain with the U-18 program.

-During his tenure, Stone has also been active on the national level as he was hired in 2008 as the assistant coach for the U.S. U-20 National Team, a position he remain in today.
+During his tenure, Stone has also been active on the national level as he was hired in 2008 as the assistant coach for the U.S. U-20 National Team, a position he remains in today.
 Serving under head coach Tony DiCicco, the 2008 team captured the FIFA World Championship.
 The 2010 squad, meanwhile, has already won the CONCACAF Championship and will train throughout the summer before attending the FIFA U-20 World Cup in Germany at the end of July.
 On top of his national team duties, Stone is also currently serving as the head coach of the southern region's U-19 Olympic Development team.

 Prior to his arrival at Tech, Stone spent one season helping lead Clemson as an assistant coach to the NCAA Final Eight where the Tigers eventually ended their season 11-8-5 overall, which was the best season in Clemson school history.